liamtan28/frugal-router/README.md

-Sugar
+## frugal-router

 Dead-simple declarative routing for Express.

-Sugar provides declarative routing powered by function decorators with a tiny footprint.
+Frugal router provides declarative routing powered by function decorators with a tiny footprint.
-Once all is said and done, the Sugar Router object supplies your express application with a single router that will handle all errors and manage all requests for you.
+Once all is said and done, the Frugal Router object supplies your express application with a single router that will handle all errors and manage all requests for you.

+_NOTE_ this project is work in progress.
+Eventually this lib will be available as an npm module.

 Here's how it works: